FY23 Program Guidelines

 - Recognized University of Utah core facilities.
 (Note: Only core facility directors should initiate core equipment requests.
 Only one request per core facility each cycle.)

-- Matching funds: Matching funds are required for an application to be considered for a RIF award.
+Matching funds: Matching funds are required for an application to be considered for a RIF award.
 Matching funds are an indicator of support from the applicant’s Department/College and/or equipment users and demonstrate the importance of the acquisition to those supporting the application.
 A minimum of 30% in matching funds is required, except in well-documented and exceptional circumstances.
 The source of matching funds should be identified in the application.
 Failure to provide amount and source information for all matching funds may negatively affect the RIF application.
 Please note that 30% matching funds is only the minimum amount.
 High dollar requests should consider matching funds above 30% whenever possible.
 Applications with total VPR request amounts exceeding $250,000 are unlikely to be funded without meaningful justification and exceptionally strong demonstration of support.

-- Equipment Verification: RIF is designed to provide new research instrumentation, OR to replace/upgrade existing research instruments.
+Equipment Verification: RIF is designed to provide new research instrumentation, OR to replace/upgrade existing research instruments.
 Please verify that similar equipment is not currently available on campus through the Find Equipment If similar equipment is available, the applicant will need to provide meaningful justification why additional equipment is needed.
 RIF Applications that fail to provide meaningful justification of equipment need will not be considered for review.

-- Prohibited Equipment: The RIF program is not able to fund computer or data collection/storage hardware.
+Prohibited Equipment: The RIF program is not able to fund computer or data collection/storage hardware.
 Due to the global UHP Helium shortage, the FY23 RIF Program is unable to fund any new research equipment requiring UHP Helium to function.

 Application materials are accepted via InfoReady.
 Some document upload may be required.
 Please upload all documents as PDF or Excel format only.